 An intake assessment is first conducted and we welcome input from your physicians and therapist in order to create an intervention plan.
 In some cases, a release from your physician my be required.
 Families are encouraged to seek nutritional consultation before, during, and after feeding clinics.
 If you have an aba team, we are able to train and supervise to carry out feeding clinic instructions.

-Frequency and Intensity of Services
+Frequency and Intensity of services

 We believe that consistency and intensity yields the best results.
 Services are provided at every meal, followed by a 6-week consultation schedule.
 Our experience has shown that most children show a positive improvement with one week of intensive therapy.

-Generalization and Maintenance of Feeding Skills and Behaviors
+Generalization and Maintenance

 Feeding clinic is only successful if the skills and behaviors generalize to other people and other settings as well as maintain as the child ages.
 Our program is designed to ensure long-term maintenance of feeding skills.
 We are available for additional consultations after your child has completed the program.
 We also encourage participation from all members of your child’s team: parents, teachers, therapy providers and ABA therapy providers.

-Cost for Services
+Cost for services

 Feeding clinic services may be covered by your insurance provider and it may also require a preauthorization.
 Although we can and will provide services in a variety of locations, parents are expected to prepare all meals.